-Festivus is a holiday contrived by Frank Costanza that serves as an alternative to participating in the commercialism of the Christmas season, it is celebrated on December 23.
+Festivus 2018 is approaching and will be upon us faster than you think.
+Oh, joyous day!
+Festivus is a holiday made up by Frank Costanza that serves as an alternative to the commercialism of Christmas, it’s celebrated on December 23.

 Originally a family tradition of Seinfeld writer Dan O’Keefe, the holiday became popularized after it was the focus of the 1997 episode, The Strike.